SooryaGeorge7/Dublin-Eats/README.md

 <details><summary>Delete review feature</summary>

-users can delete their review if they want to.
+Users can delete their review if they want to.
 The users are asked twice to be sure so that they dont delete review by mistake.

 ![Delete review feature](/documentation/features/rate-page/delete-review-feat.png)